RandithaK/MSSQL_Tutorial/MSSQL Tutorial.md

 DROP TABLE IF EXISTS Employees;
 DROP TABLE IF EXISTS Customers;
-DROP TABLE IF EXISTS Items_to_Order; -- For Trigger practical DROP TABLE IF EXISTS Employee; -- For Trigger practical Part 2 DROP TABLE IF EXISTS Department; -- For Trigger practical Part 2 GO
+DROP TABLE IF EXISTS Items_to_Order; -- For Trigger practical DROP TABLE IF EXISTS Employees; -- For Trigger practical Part 2 DROP TABLE IF EXISTS Department; -- For Trigger practical Part 2 GO